-Except for absolute tobacco avoidance, no forms of therapy are definitive for thromboangiitis obliterans (TAO), or Buerger disease.
+Except for absolute tobacco avoidance, no forms of therapy are definitive for thromboangiitis obliterans (TAO; also known as Buerger disease).
 There is some support for a few pharmacologic approaches, but for the most part, such approaches are ineffective.
 Surgical or endovascular revascularization usually is not feasible, because of the lack of a distal target for revascularization.
 Patients may require one or more amputations.

 Indications for hospital admission include the following: